Skip to content

 The install package of the pro version is accessible for all customers in the customer portal the installation package of the open version can be found at i-doit.org.
 This package will be copied and extracted to the prepared server and the files and directories get the appropriate authorizations.
 The instructions vary according to the operating system.

-Debian GNU/Linux or Ubuntu Linux#
+Debian or Ubuntu#

 1